 COURSE AVAILABLE AT

-*Some elective subjects are only available in mixed mode at the JCU Townsville City Campus.
+Subjects are available in mixed-mode at the JCU Townsville City Campus.

 Expected time to complete